-The industry experienced a reduction in completions activity in the United States that began in the second half of 2018, which has extended through 2019 and into 2020, with the reduction further accelerating beginning in March 2020.
+The industry experienced a reduction in completions activity in the United States that began in the second half of 2018, which has extended through 2019 and into 2020, with the reduction further accelerating beginning in March 2020 before reversing during the late third quarter and early fourth quarter of 2020.
 In addition, revised capital budgets from E&P companies indicate that capital spending in 2020 is expected to be at least 50% below capital spending in 2019.